eBay/nvidiagpubeat/README.md

 ./nvidiagpubeat -c nvidiagpubeat.yml -e -d "*" -E seccomp.enabled=false
 ```

 `seccomp.enabled` setting : nvidiagpubeat uses libbeat framework.
 For security purposes the libbeat framework by default
 drops the ability to fork/exec.
 As nvidiagpubeat executes `nvidia-smi`, security setting must be disabled by
 setting through command line.

-### Run in test (macOS)
+### Run in test environment (macOS)
 To run nvidiagpubeat with pre-packaged `localnvidiasmi` switch to "test" environment in nvidiagpubeat.yml and use
 ```yaml
 env: "test"